-K is an average measure of how much geomagnetic disturbance there is at a particular location on the globe in a 3-hour period.
+K is an average measure of how much geomagnetic disturbance there is at a particular location in a 3-hour period.

 Kp is an average of K readings from across the planet.
-Kp values are used for global scientific studies and have no practical use for aurora-hunters wishing to see the lights in the UK.
-We could have a major substorm in progress in the UK but other parts of the world are calm, so when averaged out the Kp becomes very low.
-What is important for aurora-hunters is actual value at magnetometers around 10 degrees North of their own location.
+Kp values are used for global scientific studies and have no practical use for aurora-hunters wishing to see the lights anywhere in the world.
+There could be a major substorm in progress in your country but other parts of the world are calm, so when averaged out the Kp becomes very low.
+What is important for aurora-hunters is the actual value at magnetometers close to their own location.
 To use an analogy, say the Kp was the average temperature in every capital city in the world in a three hour period, then what use would it be in finding out whether it is frosty in London at the moment?

-For this reason any aurora apps, web-sites and FB groups that use Kp or K values are totally unreliable and should be avoided.
-If you feel the need to monitor 'plots' then the substorm strength indicator in this App provides the closest approximation to visible auroras in the UK.
+For these reasons any aurora apps, websites and FB groups that use Kp or K values are totally unreliable and should be avoided.
+If you feel the need to monitor 'plots' then the substorm strength indicator in Glendale App provides the most accurate approximation to visible auroras anywhere in the world.

 G1, G2 and G3 are alternative names for Kp 5, Kp 6 and Kp 7 respectively.

 HP, HPI or hemispheric power is just a simple function of solar wind speed, density and IMF.
 It has no practical use for aurora-hunting, as it takes no account of the substorm process.
 If the speed and density are high it will give a high figure even when no substorm is active and, therefore, no aurora is happening.